We performed a comparison between Apache Airflow and Pega BPM based on real PeerSpot user reviews.

 "Pega BPM could be improved by including token-based authentication and extending its integration options."

-Apache Airflow is ranked 2nd in Business Process Management (BPM) with 31 reviews while Pega BPM is ranked 3rd in Business Process Management (BPM) with 55 reviews.
+Apache Airflow is ranked 2nd in Business Process Management (BPM) with 31 reviews while Pega BPM is ranked 3rd in Business Process Management (BPM) with 57 reviews.
 Apache Airflow is rated 8.0, while Pega BPM is rated 8.2.
 The top reviewer of Apache Airflow writes "Enable seamless integration with various connectivity and integrated services, including BigQuery and Python operators ".
-On the other hand, the top reviewer of Pega BPM writes "Low code with great APIs and good flexibility".
-Apache Airflow is most compared with Camunda, Informatica Cloud API and App Integration, IBM BPM, IBM Business Automation Workflow and Appian, whereas Pega BPM is most compared with ServiceNow, Camunda, Appian, Microsoft Power Apps and IBM BPM.
+On the other hand, the top reviewer of Pega BPM writes "Provides built-in frameworks that can be reused and reduces time and cost".
+Apache Airflow is most compared with Camunda, IBM BPM, Informatica Cloud API and App Integration, IBM Business Automation Workflow and webMethods Integration Server, whereas Pega BPM is most compared with ServiceNow, Camunda, Appian, IBM BPM and Microsoft Power Apps.
 See our Apache Airflow vs. Pega BPM report.

 See our list of best Business Process Management (BPM) vendors.